Strong-Towns-Ottawa/Strong-Towns-Ottawa.github.io/bank/index.md

   </div>
 </div>

-<h3 style="font-size: 1.8rem; font-weight: normal">Given that there are plenty of underused parking spots available in the surrounding area, it makes sense to move the parking to those other locations to free up such vital space in an extremely important corridor for our city.</h3>

 <div class="row">
 <div class="col-md-6">
+<h3 style="font-size: 1.8rem; font-weight: normal;">Given that there are plenty of underused parking spots available in the surrounding area, it makes sense to move the parking to those other locations to free up such vital space in an extremely important corridor for our city.</h3>
 <p>Businesses also are not typically benefiting from having a parking spot right in front of their store, as they can typically only fit one car per business.
 Many businesses will have many more people than that at a time, many studies show businesses over-estimate how many of their customers arrived by car.
 Given how little on-street parking is available per business it’s also safe to assume that you already are not able to park right in front of the business that you’re visiting with the current on-street parking situation anyways, so not much will change for your average shopper.</p>
 </div>
 <div class="col-md-6">